facebookresearch/nevergrad/docs/windows.md

 You can see that you are now in the new new environment.
 No soft are installed, we will install "*Powershell Prompt*", by clicking on the install button under it.

-Once installed, this buttun becomes a "launch" buttun, then just launch it.
+Once installed, this buttun becomes a "launch" button, then just launch it.
 You have now a terminal launched.

 ![Prompt](resources/windows_screenshots/prompt.PNG)